AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/assets-api.md

 An optional parameter representing the zero-based offset of the first asset to retrieve.
 If not specified, a default value of 0 is used.

 [optional] `int count`
-An optional parameter representing the maximum number of assets to retrieve.
-If not specified, a default value of 100 is used.
-This value must be between (including) 1 to 100.
+An optional parameter, between 1 and 1000 (inclusive), that represents the maximum number of retrieved assets.
+If not specified, the default is 100.

 ### Response
 The response includes a status code and a body.